wso2/docs-ei/en/streaming-integrator/docs/examples/triggering-integrations-via-micro-integrator.md

 To send an event to the defines `http` source hosted in `http://localhost:8006/productionStream`, issue the following sample CURL command.

 `curl -X POST -d "{\"event\":{\"symbol\":\"soap\",\"amount\":110.23}}" http://localhost:8006/productionStream --header "Content-Type:application/json"`

+In the SI console an output similar to following will be printed after 1 minute (if the average of the amount is larger than 100)

+`INFO {io.siddhi.core.stream.output.sink.LogSink} - response_from_mi:  : Event{timestamp=1570533736910, data=[gRPC, ok], isExpired=false}`